 - No 4K video, Full HD restricted to 30fps

 - 24.2-megapixel APS-C sensor

 What is the Canon EOS 750D?

-Being a lower-end model, the Canon EOS 750D’s outer parts are polycarbonate rather than magnesium alloy, which is only found on rather more expensive models.
-It doesn’t feel ultra-high-end, then, but its still tough.
+Being a lower-end model, the Canon EOS 750D’s outer parts are polycarbonate rather than magnesium alloy, which is only found on more expensive models.
+It doesn’t feel ultra-high-end, then, but it’s still tough.

 There’s no creaking or warping of the parts that make up the Canon EOS 750D’s shell, and it has an aluminium skeleton underneath the plastic to help keep everything rigid.
-A slightly lower-end construction also helps keep the camera light.
+A slightly lower-end construction also keeps the camera light.

-A light, polycarbonate body camera may become a disadvantage if you’re looking to mount giant fast lenses, but if you want to sample some of Canon’s cheaper high-quality options like the bargain 50mm f1.8 lens, they’ll suit the Canon EOS 750D perfectly.
+A light, polycarbonate body camera may become a disadvantage if you’re looking to mount giant fast lenses.
+But if you want to sample some of Canon’s cheaper high-quality options, such as the bargain 50mm f1.8 lens, they’ll suit the Canon EOS 750D perfectly.

 What’s rather more specific to the Canon EOS 750D is a very laid-back control style.
 It has just the single manual control wheel up on the top plate, and a very easy-to-reach mode dial.

 By cutting down on the number of controls, Canon has been able to make the few that do feature very easy to access.
 This camera is easy to use and still gives you plenty of manual control if you’re after it.